 The 4100 comes with a C2 Optimal Plaque Control head.
 The 5100 comes with one G2 Optimal Gum Care brush head, and the 6100 comes with a ProtectiveClean head and a DiamondClean head.
 The handle has a little light on which tells you when you should change each head.
 Somehow it knows when they are wearing out.

 All models come with a travel case (HX1000/01) which is handy.
-Again, it isn’t fancy, but it does an adequate job of protecting the unit when you’re traveling.
+Again, it isn’t fancy, but it does an adequate job of protecting the unit when you’re travelling.

 back to menu ↑